jroddev-droid/personal-portfolio/README.md

 # My Personal Portfolio

 Welcome to my personal portfolio repository!
 This is a showcase of my journey as a front-end web developer and my growing skills in HTML, CSS, and JavaScript.
 I have created this portfolio to display some of the projects I have worked on and to demonstrate my ability to create visually appealing and interactive web experiences.
+It is still undergoing some work as page still needs to be made responsive for different screen sizes.

 ## Technologies Used